kyma-project/kyma/docs/service-mesh/03-01-istio-setup-in-kyma.md

 | Tracing | ⛔️ |
 | Kiali | ⛔️ |

->*NOTE*: In Istio 1.5, separate components like Pilot or Sidecar Injector are replaced by a single binary - Istiod.
-Details can be found [in this section of upgrade notes](https://istio.io/latest/news/releases/1.5.x/announcing-1.5/upgrade-notes/#control-plane-restructuring).
+>**NOTE:** In Istio 1.5, separate components like Pilot or Sidecar Injector are replaced by Istiod, a single binary.
+You can find the details [in the ugrade notes](https://istio.io/latest/news/releases/1.5.x/announcing-1.5/upgrade-notes/#control-plane-restructuring).

 ## Kyma-specific configuration